Why companies cannot afford to skip training their external partners

 For instance, complicated registration processes act as a deterrent.
 Combined online and face-to-face training within a hybrid learning concept or even a true blended learning scenario may also be suitable options.

-Having assisted numerous imc customers with the development and support of such training, Inbound Sales Manager at imc Anika Rabe recommends:
+Having assisted numerous imc customers with the development and support of such training, training expert Anika Rabe recommends:

 “Most of the time, product training is not designed for the general public and must therefore be set in a secure area.
 An LMS is a suitable option for this.

 Yet, the training courses must be easily accessible for everyone and, above all, they must be interesting.
-Especially external employees must be involved on an emotional level rather than stopping at technical product knowledge.”
+In particular, external employees must be involved on an emotional level rather than stopping at technical product knowledge.”

 Facts tell, stories sell